beingaturtle/pikachus_adventure/README.md

 ### Reflection

-This game was developed in one week, and while Ian and I wish we had more time to create a more extensive game, we enjoyed the process.
+This game was developed in one week, and while we wish that we had more time to create a more extensive game, we enjoyed the process.
 We gained valuable experience in unit testing and Pythonic programming along the way.

 ![Pikachu Surprise Face](pikachu_face.png)